frontend-training5/sample-app1/README.md

-# sample-app created using React+Redux
+# Sample-app created using React+Redux